lev2pr0/asteroids/README.md

 ## Installation

 1. Fork from the ``main`` branch
-2. Download and open .zip from your forked repository
+2. Download and extract .zip from your forked repository
-3. Navigate to directory of opened .zip in terminal; Example: `cd ~/user/downloads`
+3. Navigate to directory of extracted .zip in terminal; Example: `cd ~/user/downloads`
 4. Create a virtual environment at the top level of your directory:
 ```python
 python3 -m venv venv